wearsunscreen/elm-delightful-reliable/README.md

 # Elm

-## A delightful language for reliable web apps
+## A __delightful__ language for __reliable__ web apps

 ---

 ## Delightful

-### Evan Czaplicki -- "one of my primary goals is for Elm to be extraordinarily easy to learn and use productively"
+"... one of my primary goals is for Elm to be extraordinarily easy to learn and use productively" -- Evan Czaplicki

 <img src="evan-richard.jpg" alt="Evan and Richard" width="600"/>

+### Basics

+* simple, consistent, concise ML syntax
+* compiles to Javascript
+* pure functional, all variables are immutable
+* statically typed
+* type inferencing

-### Elm Community
+### Positive, Welcoming, Helpful Community

 * From the Elm Community Code of Conduct
   * Be friendly, welcoming and inclusive.